beneviolabs/ft-allowance-agent/0.0.1/milestone-1.md

 ##### Less than Happy Path 2
 5. Alice says: Before we do anything on mainnet.
 I'd like to get a better understanding on how you securely trade on my behalf by first running some test trades.
 Can we do that?
 6. Agent says: Yes!
-Please visit our testnet demo @ sandbox.peerfolio.app where you can get a feel for how we approach securely trading on your behalf via a limited access trading account from the safe confines of a sandbox enfvrionment where there is no real value asscoiated to testnet tokens.
+Please visit our testnet demo @ sandbox.peerfolio.app where you can get a feel for how we approach securely trading on your behalf via a limited access trading account from the safe confines of a sandbox enfvrionment where there is no real value associated to testnet tokens.
 Please use this testnet sandbox to setup and monitor hypothetical trading situations, and observe that we're doing a useful job before coming back here for the mainnet Peerfolio experience.